zackiles/elasticsearch-odm/README.md

 - Easy to use API that mimics Mongoose, but cuts out the extras.
 - Models, Schemas and Elasticsearch specific type mapping.
 - Add Elasticsearch specific type options to your [Schema](#schemas), like boost, analyzer or score.
-- Seamlessly uilizes bulk and scroll features from Elasticsearch when needed.
+- Utilizes bulk and scroll features from Elasticsearch when needed.
 - Easy [search queries](#query-options) without generating your own DSL.
-- Automatically handles updating your Elasticsearch mappings based off your models [Schema](#schemas).
+- Seamlessly handles updating your Elasticsearch mappings based off your models [Schema](#schemas).

 ### Quick Start
 You'll find the API is intuitive if you've used Mongoose or Waterline.